jasonmacduffie/isles-of-maga/geography.md

 ### Near Neath

 For the first few hundred feet exists the Near Neath.
-This is where Dwarves, Goblins, and other common underground races tend to live.
+This is where Goblins and other common underground races tend to live.
 Most do not stay permanently here, and make frequent trips to the surface.

 ### Middle Neath